xdamah/swagger-xdamah-examples/3-with-security/README.md

-# 2-with-security Demo #
+# 3-with-security Demo #

-Quite similar to 1-first-example  .
+Quite similar to 1-first-example  and 2-first-codegen-example.
 Just a little added security.

 In api-docs.json search for the word security and securitySchemes.